snok/self-limiters/README.md

 ## The token bucket implementation

-The token bucket implementation is useful when you need to limit a process to `n` actions per `m` seconds.
+The token bucket implementation is useful when you need to limit a process to a certain number of actions per unit of time.
+For example, 1 request per minute.

-The token bucket algorithm, in short, is meant to work by having a token added every `m` seconds.
-When there is a token in the bucket, a queueing node can consume it and continue.

 This implementation, unlike the semaphore algorithm, does not rely on continuous polling to see whether there is capacity or not.
 Instead, we let a scheduler process work out *when* a token would have been added for each node